jonathan2503/OSES_21_22/README.md

+# demonstration:
+For the source, download **v2.zip** where the two sources of rt_thread and also the proteus project are present. below the demonstration of operation [![name](https://github.com/jonathan2503/OSES_21_22/blob/main/motor/imm/Screenshot%20(23).png)](https://www.youtube.com/watch?v=bR4b3S87ENY&t=13s)

-# Motor
+## Motor
 In this folder, control techniques for motors will be analysed.

-# demonstration:
-[![name](https://github.com/jonathan2503/OSES_21_22/blob/main/motor/imm/Screenshot%20(23).png)](https://www.youtube.com/watch?v=bR4b3S87ENY&t=13s)

 ## front directional motor
 motor specifications (values extracted from interpolation) are not real, they are only a modelization to show how rt thread works on this element.